squawkcpp/cds/README.md

     -e AMAZON_ACCESS_KEY=<ACCESS_KEY> \
     -e AMAZON_KEY=<KEY> \
     -e TMDB_KEY=<KEY> \
+    -e DIRECTORY=/foo,/bar \
-    -e DIRECTORY=/var/tmp/cds \
+    -e TMP_DIRECTORY=/var/tmp/cds \
     squawk/cds:&lt;TAG&gt;
 </pre>

-the options are the same as in the command line exept the handling of directories. multiple directories are listet separated by a comma.
-If you plan to resuse the datas accross multiple images you will have to share the tmp directory.
+The options are the same as for the command line, exept the handling of directories.
+Multiple directories are set as list with the path items separated by a comma.
+If you plan to reuse the datas accross multiple images you will have to share the tmp directory.
 Mount the tmp directory to the docker image and configure cds accordingly.